 Following the calculation of beta diversity, a dissimilarity matrix is generated which is visualized as an interactive, 3D principal coordinate plot (PCoA), displaying the first three principal coordinates (PC1-3).
 Each point in the plot represents a sample.
 Samples clustered closely together indicate more similar microbial compositions than points which are further apart.With this interactive plot, you can toggle between the different beta diversity measures by clicking the button in the top left corner of the plot.
 The 3D plot can be rotated using the mouse cursor.
 Viewing the plot from different perspectives can aid in data interpretation.

 The objective of differential abundance analysis is to identify taxa which differ statistically between samples and sample groups (if this information is provided).
 The method employed is ANCOM-BC (Analysis of Compositions of Microbiomes with Bias Correction).
 ANCOM-BC estimates unknown sampling fractions (ratio of the observed taxa abundance in a sample to its actual abundance in the ecosystem) and uses this estimate to correct for sampling bias through a log-linear regression model.
-Results can be visualized in the ANCOM-BC bar plot
+Results can be visualized in the ANCOM-BC barplot

 .

-A positive LFC (LFC > 0) between Group A vs Group B indicates that relative abundance is significantly higher in Group A relative to Group B, whilst a negative LFC (LFC < 0) between Group A vs Group B indicates that relative abundance is significantly lower in group A. For example, in a ‘Control_vs_Treatment-A’ comparison, a negative LFC for taxa Escherichia coli indicates that the abundance of this taxa is significantly lower in the control group relative to the Treatment-A group (in other words, the abundance of this taxa is higher in the Treatment-A group).
+In the ANCOM-BC barplot, the Y-axis represents each taxa and the X-axis represents the log fold change (LFC).
+Each bar represents the LFC of the absolute abundance of a taxon between treatment groups.
+Only the top 50 significantly differentially abundant taxa are shown (multiple testing adjusted P value (q value) < 0.05).
+In the subheading above each plot in the format of “Group A vs Group B”, “Group B” is the reference group.
+A positive LFC (LFC > 0) between Group A vs Group B indicates that relative abundance is significantly higher in Group A relative to Group B, whilst a negative LFC (LFC < 0) between Group A vs Group B indicates that relative abundance is significantly lower in group A. For example, in a ‘Treatment-A vs Control’ comparison, a negative LFC for taxa Escherichia coli indicates that the abundance of this taxa is significantly lower in the Treatment-A group relative to the control group (in other words, the abundance of this taxa is higher in the Control group).

 Additional sequencing read quality metrics are provided at the end of the report, performed by the bioinformatic tool FastQC